 - Password: enter your TACC portal account password

 - Port number is 22

-Once you are connected, go up to the root directory and then select corral-tacc —> tacc —> arctos
+- If you have successfully entered the TACC Token, you will be taken to your directory.
+Go up to the root directory and then select corral-tacc —> projects —> arctos

-- Each institution should have a directory for their media, e.g, /corral-tacc/tacc/arctos/mvz
+- Each institution should have a directory for their media, e.g, /corral-tacc/projects/arctos/mvz

 - TACC must ingest those files in order for them to appear on the web server: http://web.corral.tacc.utexas.edu - files are also processed during this stage (e.g., from dng or tiff to jpeg, wav to mp3, etc.)

 - Contact Chris Jordan when your file are ready for processing and ingestion

 If you have uploaded images, a directory of thumbnail images will also be created.
 You need to use those thumbnail URIs in your bulkload media template (in the PREVIEW_URI column, http://arctos.database.museum/tools/BulkloadMedia.cfm) when you bulkload the image URIs.

 Modify Media Metadata Bulkload File

 The file that you receive once your image upload is complete contains much of the information required to bulkload media.
 Remember that although your media are now stored at TACC, they are not associated with any data in Arctos.
 The Bulkload Media Metadata tool will allow you to complete this process.
 See Bulkload Media Metadata for instructions on creating the bulkload file..